 In the past, sleeve gastrectomy was done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
 However, because sleeve gastrectomy causes substantial and sustained weight loss, it is being used in the US as definitive treatment for severe obesity.
 Part of the stomach is removed, creating a tubular stomach passage.
 The procedure does not involve anatomic changes to the small intestine.

 Mean excess weight loss tends to be higher than with that with adjustable gastric banding.
 Although sleeve gastrectomy is traditionally classified as a restrictive procedure, weight loss is probably also related to neurohormonal changes.

 The most serious complication is gastric leak at the suture line; it occurs in 1 to 3% of patients.

-Use of AGB has dramatically decreased in the US.
+Use of adjustable gastric banding has dramatically decreased in the US.
 A band is placed around the upper part of the stomach to divide the stomach into a small upper pouch and a larger lower pouch.
 Typically, the band is adjusted 4 to 6 times by injecting saline into the band via a port that is placed subcutaneously.
 When saline is injected, the band expands, restricting the upper pouch of the stomach.
 As a result, the pouch can hold much less food, patients eat more slowly, and satiety occurs earlier.
 This procedure is usually done laparoscopically.
 Saline can be removed from the band if a complication occurs or if the band is overly restrictive.